St. George Utah Temple 1877

 Dedication

 In honor of the completion of the temple, the church’s April 1877 General Conference was held there.
-The temple dedication ceremony took place on 6 April 1877.
-Young presided and Daniel H. Wells, his second counselor, gave the dedicatory prayer, during 6 Dedicatory Sessions.
+The temple dedication ceremony took place on 6 April 1877 as part of that General Conference.
+President Young presided and Daniel H. Wells, his 2nd counselor, gave the dedicatory prayer in each of 6 Dedicatory Sessions.
 It was the third to be completed by the church and the first one in Utah.
-The dedication of the Saint George Temple was an important event in Brigham Young’s presidency, because it was the only temple completed during his presidency.
-Shortly after the dedication, Brigham Young went home to Salt Lake and passed away on August 29, 1877.
+The dedication of the St. George Temple was an important event in Brigham Young’s presidency, because it was the only temple completed during his presidency.
+Shortly after the dedication, Brigham Young returned home to Salt Lake.
+On the trip back, he stopped to officiate at the Groundbreaking of the Manti Utah Temple on 25 April 1877.
+Brigham Young passed away about four months later on 29 August 1877.
 He was 76 years old.

 Construction Duration